 Differences between the Different Resins

 The biggest difference between epoxy resin and polyester resin lies in the duration of curing and in the appearance.
-As polyester resin is very robust and dries quickly, it is often used for mould parts such as profile plates, mould construction or in boat building.
+As polyester resin is very robust and dries quickly, it is often used for mold parts such as profile plates, mold construction or in boat building.
 It is usually slightly cloudy when cured.
-Epoxy resin, on the other hand, with its crystal-clear appearance, is much better suited for processing into jewellery and accessories.
+Epoxy resin, on the other hand, with its crystal-clear appearance, is much better suited for processing into jewelry and accessories.

 Best Resin for Jewelry

-The following Resin for jewelry works for almost every piece you can imagine.
-For fast results and smale pieces us UV Resin, for bigger Resin jewelry pieces use Epoxy Resin.
+The following Epoxy Resins for jewelry works for almost every piece you can imagine, even for bigger ones.

 Which Objects can be Cast in Resin?